PolytechAngersMecatroniqueClub/istiaENGRAIS/README.md

 - Robot Control: "roscore" in a terminal, "rosrun robot_control robot_control" in another, and visualize everything in "rviz".
 Don't forget to have gazebo running in another terminal.
 - Robot Keyboard Control: "roscore" in a terminal, "rosrun robot_control robot_keyboard_control" in another.
 Don't forget to have gazebo running in another terminal.

+# Common changes
+Some common changes to same of these files are:

+- In "~/.gazebo/models/project_robot_sphere/model.sdf", you can change the minimum or maximum angle searching for "min_angle" and "max_angle", and the number of sensor rays searching for "samples"